 - Name This is the descriptive name for the DataSnap.
 This is how the DataSnap will be identified throughout the SnapView software.
 The DataSnap's unique system id is also shown but it cannot be changed. - Interval This is the number of minutes between automatic sensor readings.
-Figure 10 shows a DataSnap named 'South 40' that is configured to take a new set of readings every 15 minutes.
+Figure 9 shows a DataSnap named 'South 40' that is configured to take a new set of readings every 15 minutes.
 This interval is measured from the beginning of the previous cycle to the beginning of the subsequent cycle.
 For example, if the first automatic reading cycle begins at 10am and takes one minute to complete.
-The second automatic reading cycle will begin at 10:150am. - SDI-12 Idle Power This option allows the configuration to keep bus power on constantly if needed by a third party sensor.
-Acclima sensors don't need this, so it is preferable to keep this set to 'OFF' unless it is absolutely needed. - Status Logging it is recommended that this is left on in case troubleshooting is needed.
-System errors and power will be logged here. - System Time This sets the system time on the DataSnap.
-The DataSnap's current time will be displayed.
-Click the 'Synchronize' button to set the time on the DataSnap to the same time as the connected PC.
-See Figure 11. - Advanced Options Click on 'Advanced Options' to display additional operations. - Purge Logs This will delete all logs in the memory of the DataSnap.
-It will not remove any logs stored on the PC. - Factory Reset This will delete all configuration and logs on the DataSnap, thus restoring it to its original factory settings. - Always click the 'Save' button to save the changes to the Name and Interval settings.
+The second automatic reading cycle will begin at 10:15am. - SDI-12 Idle Power This option allows the configuration to keep bus power on constantly if needed by a third-party sensor.
+Acclima sensors don't need this, so it is preferrable to keep this set to 'OFF' unless it is absolutely needed. - Status Logging--A new feature was included in the Solar DataSnap and added to the DataSnap that allows monitoring of the conditions under which the unit is operating.
+A new Flag was added to the CONFIG command that was not previously present.
+When upgrading from an older version, this flag will default to OFF.
+All versions of the Solar DataSnap will include this feature. - Example command line: CONFIG STATUS_LOG=ON - When the STATUS_LOG flag is set to ON, the logger will measure and record local status information at the end of every sensor measurement interval.